 The symptoms of ADHD depend on the type of ADHD that a patient is suffering from.
 Doctors divide the condition into three categories, so we will discuss each individually.

-Primary inattentive type ADHD is the closest to what used to be called ADD.
+Primary inattentive type ADHD is the closest to ADD.
 In order to receive a diagnosis, a person must be suffering no fewer than 6 of these symptoms:

 •Makes careless mistakes or doesn’t pay attention to details

 •Regularly fails to follow through on projects or instructions provided

 •Frequently loses items that are vital to accomplishing activities or tasks